ssi-anik/elasticsearch-sample-data-generator/README.md

 ## Installation
 - Clone the repository.
-- If you have `php` and `composer` installed on your local machine, then run `composer install` to install the project dependencies.
+- If you have `composer` installed on your local machine and satisfies the requirement, then run `composer install` to install the project dependencies.
 - If you don't know `php` or the local `php` requirement is not satisfied on your machine, then uncomment the `COPY . /app` and `RUN composer install` lines in `Dockerfile`.
 So, they'll look like the following.
 ```dockerfile
 # It'll copy the project in the PHP container.